rajatsehgal/one-remote-server/README.md

 # one-remote-server
 A server that can run on a raspberry pi and provides a REST API to send IR signals to devices.
-This is used by the one-remote app.
+Works with [one-remote](https://github.com/rajatsehgal/one-remote)